 - Must complete the FAFSA and be eligible for federal student aid.
 (Note: state and institutional student aid must be used first.)

-- Must not have been enrolled in an accredited college or university in the previous long semester or previous six months.
+- Must not have been enrolled in an accredited college or university in the previous long semester or previous six months.”
+THECB sent an update today that they are lifting that requirement.

 - Must affirm that you have been adversely affected by COVID-19.